MichaelPagaran/reactprac/README.md

-*Personal note:* this repository is used while I'm learning react.
-Branches are made for different practice projects.
+**Personal note:** this repository is used while I'm learning react.
+Branches are made for *different practice projects*.
 Please do not merge branches to main unless explicitly told to do so

 # Getting Started with Create React App